tjohnston-softdev/python-study-notes/chapters/08-sets.md

 * Items are unordered and cannot be changed.
 * Duplicate values are not allowed.
 * Items can be any data type.
-* The 'len' method retrieves the number of items.
+* The `len()` method retrieves the number of items.
 Same as with lists and tuples.

 ## Accessing Items
 * You cannot access individual items of a set with an index or key.
-	* Use a 'for' loop to iterate over items.
+	* Use a `for` loop to iterate over items.
-	* Use the 'in' keyword to check if a particular value is in the set.
+	* Use the `in` keyword to check if a particular value is in the set.

 ```python
 setObj = {"Cat", "Dog", "Rabbit", "Bear", "Mouse"}